Create & Manage Events

 • If you want to type in a location, pick Other location from the dropdown option (URLs entered here will become clickable links on the event page).

-Associated Learners:
+• Associated Learners:

 • All Learners Enrolled: This option is selected by default when creating events.
 This option is useful if you plan to roll forward a schedule from one year to the next.
 All learners enrolled in the course, for the curriculum period defined in the event, will see the event.

 • Custom Event Audience: This allows you to assign a cohort, course group, or individual(s) as the event audience.
-If you add multiple cohorts or groups to an event you'll be able to specify how much time each group will exposed to for the event.
+If you add multiple cohorts or groups to an event you'll be able to specify how much time each group will be participating in for the event.
 For example, if you assigned a medicine cohort and a pharmacy cohort to a sixty-minute event you could indicate that the meds students will be there for the full hour, while the pharmacy students will be present for thirty minutes.

 • To use this tool, add your audiences and then click on the grey clock icon beside the cohort/group name.
 This will open an Event Audience Time Override window where you can click and drag the slider (from either side) to set the appropriate time for the audience you're working with.
 Click the Warn me checkbox if you want to be alerted to overlapping times.
 Click Close to save your changes.
 When times have been adjusted for specific audiences the small clock icon will display green.

-Event Options:
+• Event Options:

 • Allow learners to view who else is in this Learning Event